 Advocate Availability: Services & Locations

-Patient and health advocacy as a profession is very new.
-Although a small handful of advocates have been in practice for decades, it wasn’t until 2009-2010 before professional advocacy began develop on a larger scale, likely triggered by discussions of healthcare reform, changes in American laws, higher rates of medical errors, and subsequently higher costs being born by individuals.
+Patient and health advocacy is a relatively new profession.
+Although a small handful of advocates have been in practice for decades, it wasn’t until 2009, with the launch of this AdvoConnection Directory, when the profession of advocacy began develop on a larger scale, likely triggered by discussions of changes in American laws, higher incidents of medical errors, and increasing out-of-pocket costs being born by individuals.

 However!
 Not all advocates and care managers are listed in the AdvoConnection Directory.
 We are selective about who we allow to participate, and not everyone meets our criteria.
 Additionally, some advocates have busy practices already, and therefore do not want to be listed; they don’t want to turn people away.